Updated: Mavericks hang on to beat Harvard, advance to regional final

 Hirose finished with three assists, while Groll had two assists.

-MSU will play in the regional final against the winner of North Dakota and Notre Dame on at 5:30 p.m.
+MSU (36-5) will play in the regional final against the winner of North Dakota and Notre Dame at 5:30 p.m.
 Saturday at MVP Arena.

 "It was a little bit of bend not break," Hastings said.
 "At this time, it's nice to be moving on."